dotnet/arcade/Repro Environment/ReproTool Documentation.md

 If the `Repro` link is clicked, a new job is going to start and will contain the same parameters the triggering job had and at the end, it will create a repro environment to be consumed by the user.

+**Note:** The jobs running on ci3.dot.net are not supported yet.
+Issue [1738](https://github.com/dotnet/core-eng/issues/1738) tracks the work.

 ## How to know which Job is my Repro Job?
 The new job will say `Repro Job from build #<build number> requested by user <Github username>` as a description of it.
 ![](./Images/ReproJob.PNG?raw=true)